 A few weeks ago, I organized my Goodreads account by making a list of books I’ve read and another of books I’d like to read.
 Goodreads took note of this, and when they ran a giveaway for one of the books my “to read” list, they triggered this email.

-As an Amazon company, I’m not surprised that Goodreads builds these kind of triggers into their product.
-(Read more on Amazon’s emails here.)
-While this may not initially strike you as a retention email, keep in mind that it’s triggered, personalized based on my behavior and it creates engagement that otherwise wouldn’t have happened.
+As an Amazon company, I’m not surprised that Goodreads builds these kinds of triggers into their product.
+While this may not initially strike you as a customer retention email, keep in mind that it’s triggered, personalized based on my behavior and it creates engagement that otherwise wouldn’t have happened.

 As Jeff Bezos said, “We see our customers as invited guests to a party, and we are the hosts.
 It’s our job every day to make every important aspect of the customer experience a little bit better.”